 - Couth Holiday Party

 Birmingham is a beautiful, fun city that is affordable and easy to navigate.
 We have numerous local breweries and enjoy award-winning cuisine from chefs like James Beard Award winner, Frank Stitt.
 Between the Birmingham Museum of Art, Civil Rights Institute, Zoo, Botanical Gardens, Baron’s Baseball, and Alabama Ballet, there is something for everyone.
-Lakes, mountains and beaches are all close by, and there are numerous running, hiking, and cycling trails in the city.
+There are opportunities for running, hiking, and biking at Railroad Park, Red Mountain Park, Jemison Trail, and Oak Mountain State Park.
+Plus there are lakes, mountains, and beaches that are all close by.
 A good football tailgate is right down the road in Auburn or Tuscaloosa, and the SEC is headquartered here.
 Our residents find that the city is very family friendly, and over half us own our own homes.

 Read this NY Times article, or visit the School of Medicine's Birmingham website to find out more about the “Magic City.”

 The aesthetically-pleasing Women and Infants' Center is a $140 million, 567,000-square-foot lone-standing women’s hospital that allows us to continue to set the standard in Obstetrics and Gynecology.
-On the 10 floor, the patient rooms, nursing stations, and physician work areas are spacious and well-equipped, and we enjoy a beautiful view of Birmingham from the glassed skywalks that connect us to the Children’s Hospital and UAB’s Main Hospital.
+The patient rooms, nursing stations, and physician work areas are spacious and well-equipped, and we enjoy a beautiful view of Birmingham from the glassed skywalks that connect us to the Children’s Hospital and UAB’s Main Hospital.

 We provide care to very sick, complex patients.
 We are the major referral center in the state of Alabama and take care of patients from all over the southeast.
-After four years here, our residents are primed for success in private practice, academic medicine, or fellowship.
-Best of all, our interns are in the OR on day 1 of residency!
+After four years here, out residents are primed for success in private paractice, academic medicine, or fellowhip.
+Best of all. our interns are in the OR on day 1 of the residency!

 Our department is consistently ranked as one of the highest NIH-funded Obstetrics and Gynecology departments in the country, and as residents, we have the opportunity to conduct research with faculty who are leaders in their fields.
-This year, Dr. Alan Tita, faculty in the Division of Maternal Fetal Medicine is lead investigator on a new $19.3 million NIH study about chronic hypertension in pregnancy.
+In 2014, Dr. Alan Tita, faculty in the Division of Maternal Fetal Medicine was lead investigator on a new $19.3 million NIH study about chronic hypertension in pregnancy.

 The secret to our department’s success lies in our people.
 Our residents are a well-rounded, hard-working, fun-loving, ambitious, and intelligent bunch.
 The relationship between our faculty and residents is one of mutual respect that allows residents to learn in a nurturing, supportive environment.
 We make the best of our time together outside of work and are sure to celebrate life’s milestone together.
 Come see for yourself!